Boys anti-tank rifle: Design and development

-The firearm was developed by Captain Henry C. Boys, Assistant Superintendent of Design—1885-1937, who was a member of the British Small Arms Committee and a designer at the Royal Small Arms Factory, Enfield.
-It was initially called Stanchion but was renamed after Boys when he died a few days before the rifle was approved for service in November 1937.
+Henry C. Boys, (1885-1937), oversaw development of the firearm bearing his surname, as a Captain, assistant superintendent of design, member of the British Small Arms Committee, and a designer at the Royal Small Arms Factory, Enfield.
+The weapon was initially called "Stanchion", but renamed to "Boys", when he died a few days before his rifle was approved for service, in November 1937.

 A bolt action rifle fed from a five-shot magazine, the weapon was large and heavy with a bipod at the front and a separate grip below the padded butt.
 In order to combat the recoil caused by the large 0.55 inch round, a muzzle brake was fitted on the barrel while the receiver was allowed to slide along the frame with a shock absorber attached to the rear of the rifle.
 The Boys had been designed with numerous small narrow-slotted screws of soft steel set very tight into the body of the weapon and its repair and maintenance proved difficult.

 The .55 Boys cartridge was an adaptation of the .50 BMG with a belt added firing a 47.6 g bullet.
 At its introduction, the weapon was effective on light armour 23.2 mm thick at 100 yard.

 Two main service loads were used during the Second World War: The W Mark 1 a 60 g AP projectile fired at 747 m/s, and the W Mark 2 ammunition, 47.6 g AP at 884 m/s.
 The W Mark 1 could penetrate 23.2 mm of armour at 100 yard, about the thickness used on the frontal armour of a half-track or armoured car, or the side or rear armour of a light tank.
 Later in the conflict, a more effective round was developed, the W Mark 2, which fired a tungsten-cored projectile at 945 m/s.
 The Boys' effective range against unarmoured targets (for example, infantry), was much greater.

 Despite its recoil slide and rubber-cushioned buttpad, the recoil of the weapon (along with noise and muzzle blast) was said to be painful, frequently causing neck strains and bruised shoulders.
 Consequently, the Boys was almost never fired as a free weapon (that is, not affixed to a support) except in emergencies.